Spatiotemporal chaos in the interface growth of topological insulators: Interface growth with the negative stiffness

 We first consider this equation in the absence of the nonlinear term ($\kappa=0$) and then obtain

 When $\nu<0$, the long-wavelength modes ($|k|<\sqrt{-\nu/\eta}$) are linearly unstable, whereas the short-wavelength modes ($|k|>\sqrt{-\nu/\eta}$) are stabilized.
 In the presence of the nonlinear term, nonlinear coupling induces competition among the Fourier modes, which eventually gives rise to spatiotemporal chaos~\cite{Papageorgiou1991}.
-In addition, we confirm the validity of the long-wavelength approximation in Eq.~\eqref{eq:interface_growth} in End Matter by showing that the characteristic wavelength of the instability is sufficiently large.

 Figure~\ref{fig:interface_growth}(a) shows the results of numerical simulations of the time evolution governed by Eq.~\eqref{eq:interface_growth} for a negative value of $\nu$.
 The initial condition is a nearly flat interface with small random perturbations, $h(x,0)=1+10^{-3}\epsilon(x)$, where $\epsilon(x)$ is Gaussian noise with zero mean and unit variance.
 As the growth proceeds, the interface fluctuation $h-\bar{h}$ develops into a chaotic state characterized by irregular spatiotemporal variations, where $\bar{h}$ is the spatial average of $h$.
 In contrast, for a positive value of $\nu$, the initial perturbations are smoothed out, and no chaotic behavior emerges~[Fig.~\ref{fig:interface_growth}(b)], because the second-order derivative term in Eq.~\eqref{eq:interface_growth} acts as a positive diffusion that stabilizes long-wavelength modes.
 This contrast highlights that the sign of the effective surface stiffness $\tilde{\gamma}$ controls the stability of the interface morphology.